valeriabenetti/sso_provider/README.md

 #### Notes
 This is my first time using OAuth, I am not 100% certain I am going in the the right path or if I should scrap and restart.

+Trying my hand on this in Elixir: https://github.com/valeriabenetti/hello